 This surf-centric beachside city is more than the laid-back capital of California cool; it's also a foodie mecca in its own right.
-You'll need a long weekend just to hit the essential culinary hotspots, including the funky burger chain Hodad's and Lolita's Taco Shop, known for its carne asada fries and 'tsunami burrito,' packed with carne asada, grilled shrimp, guac and housemade pico de gallo.
-Don't skip the city's sushi scene, either: Sushi Tadokoro, Sushi Ota and Harney Sushi serve some of the city's finest fresh fish.
+You'll need a long weekend just to hit the essential culinary hotspots, including the funky burger chain Hodad's and Lolita's Taco Shop, known for its tsunami burrito, which comes packed with carne asada, grilled shrimp, guac, and housemade pico de gallo.
+Don't skip the city's sushi scene, either: Sushi Tadokoro, Sushi Ota, and Harney Sushi serve some of the city's finest fresh fish.
 Wash it all down with a trip to West Coast IPA mecca Stone Brewing Co., which gives $3 tours on the hour in their massive space just north of the city in Escondido.

 Hudson River Valley, NY

 Easily accessible from New York City, the Hudson River Valley is the ultimate weekend escape for hip urbanites.
 If you're daytripping, go for a hike in Cold Spring, or head north to browse the seminal works of Richard Serra and Dan Flavin at Dia: Beacon, followed by locally-sourced snacks and beer flights at The Hop.
 For a full weekend trip, make your way a bit further up the river to Saugerties, where stays like Diamond Mills make a perfect launch pad for strolls along the idyllic Eospus Creek and easy bike route to the town's eponymous lighthouse.